christylernz/aichat-export-viewer/TESTING-SETUP.md

 });
 ```

-**Notice:** We're planning our tests to read like specifications.
-This is BDD - our tests describe *behaviors* not just technical implementation.
+**Notice:** We're using nested describe blocks that group functionality.
+Our tests read like specifications - this is BDD.

-### Step 5.2: Implement the First Behavior
+### Step 6.2: Implement the First Behavior

 Let's implement "should display an empty list".
 Update the test: